 Fabian Frei moves from Basel to Winterthur in September.
 Ahead of his return to St. Jakob Park, the 35-year-old talks about his departure, unethical offers and a special sleeping pattern.

-Fabian Frei, did you survive the culture shock of moving from big FC Basel to tranquil FC Winterthur?
+Fabian Frei, have you survived the culture shock of moving from big FC Basel to tranquil FC Winterthur?

 Do you have an example?